mitigation-controller/mitc/doc/User_Manual.md

 </p>

 ## Working with the software
+The MitC comes in two versions, the basic and te advanced versions.
+The advanced version allows incorporating penalty and reward in the optimiation problem.
+It also allows accounting for the correlations among the activities' durations.
+Students are recommended to use the basic version in their work and ignore all steps that are related to the advanced version.

 ### Input data
 Data must be structured following a predefined spreadsheet form (.xlsx).
 A template is already provided in the package directory.